ARIA Sentinel-1 GUNW Product Guide¶

 perpendicularBaseline | 3D perpendicular baseline grid | meter |

 Although the ionospheric effects for C-band SAR are only about one-sixteenth of those at L-band, the measurement accuracy of Sentinel-1 C-band SAR data can still be degraded by long-wavelength ionospheric signals.
-Utilizing the range-split spectrum methodology available within ISCE2, ARIA-S1-GUNW products include ionospheric correction layers for both the reference and secondary input data.
+Utilizing the range-split spectrum methodology available within ISCE2, ARIA-S1-GUNW products include an ionospheric correction layer packaged as a differential field between the secondary and reference input data, which can be directly subtracted from the unwrappedPhase field.

 Solid Earth Tides Correction Layers¶